pallets-eco/flask-security/docs/quickstart.rst

 Mail Configuration
 ------------------

-Flask-Security integrates with Flask-Mail to handle all email communications between user and site, so it's important to configure Flask-Mail with your email server details so Flask-Security can talk with Flask-Mail correctly.
+Flask-Security integrates with an outgoing mail service via the ``mail_util_cls`` which is part of initial configuration.
+The default class :class:`flask_security.MailUtil` utilizes the `Flask-Mail <https://pypi.org/project/Flask-Mail/>`_ package.
+Be sure to add flask_mail to your requirements.txt.

 The following code illustrates a basic setup, which could be added to the basic application code in the previous section::